Janet Thurlow: Early life

 Thurlow was born on May 21, 1926, in Seattle – the first of five children.
 She took violin, piano, and singing lessons as a teenager.
 As a child, she sang on the Major Bowes Amateur Hour hosted by Major Edward Bowes.
 She attended Broadway High School in Seattle, but had to drop out after ninth grade to care for her siblings after her parents' divorce.
 A few years later, Thurlow moved into her own apartment after her mother's death, befriended a young Ray Charles, and began cultivating an appreciation of jazz as well as jazz singing.

 In 1949, she began as a "song stylist" with Robert "Bumps" Blackwell's Seattle-based band, which at that time had a 16-year old Quincy Jones as arranger and trumpet player and Ray Charles, then known as "R.C.", playing piano and alto sax.

 Lionel Hampton Orchestra

 In 1950, Lionel Hampton hired her to play with his band.
 Thurlow convinced Hampton to hire her friend Quincy Jones as a trumpeter.
-In the April 1951, Thurlow recorded the song "I Can't Believe You're in Love with Me" with Hampton's orchestra for Decca Records. wrote that this recording made "her perhaps the first white singer to front an all-Black big band."
+In the April 1951, Thurlow recorded the song "I Can't Believe You're in Love with Me" with Hampton's orchestra for Decca Records.
+Mike Barnes wrote that this recording made "her perhaps the first white singer to front an all-Black big band."
 In August 1951, Thurlow performed with Hampton's orchestra at the Paramount Theater in Hollywood.
 At the end of that month, they performed at the Trianon Ballroom in Seattle that featured Jones and Thurlow as "Two Seattleites".

 That same year, Thurlow met trombonist Jimmy Cleveland, a fellow band member with Hampton's orchestra.
 They married on April 2, 1953 in Chicago.